R.E. McAlister: "The New Issue"

 In 1913, R.J.
 Scott organized the World-Wide Apostolic Faith Camp Meeting as an effort to unite other Pentecostals.
 During the event, tents were set up and several speakers were scheduled to give guest sermons to the event attendees.
 Scott asked McAlister to attend the event and give a sermon on baptism.
 McAlister felt that it was the perfect opportunity to preach about his new understanding of the baptismal formula that was presented in Matthew 28:19.
-During his sermon, McAlister claimed that pastors should stop baptizing in the name of the Father, Son, and Holy Spirit, and only baptize in Jesus’ name because that was what the primitive church did.
+During his sermon, McAlister claimed that pastors should stop baptizing in the name of the Father, Son, and Holy Spirit, and only baptize in Jesus’ name because that was what the early church did.
 Other pastors at the event criticized McAlister for his remarks, yet he continued baptizing others only in the name of Jesus.
 One of the congregants at the camp meeting, John G. Scheppe, ran through the camp meeting shouting his revelation of the formula of the name of Jesus used in baptism in agreement with McAlister.
-As a result, three other audience members, Frank J. Ewart, G.T.
-Haywood and Harry Morse, would also become staunch advocates for baptism in the name of Jesus and would later become the impetus in the spread of the teaching of Rev. McAlister's teaching and the formation of religious organizations such as the Pentecostal Assemblies of the World and other Oneness Pentecostal and Apostolic religious organizations.

 In response of McAlister’s sermon, Frank Ewart wrote, “the shot has been fired, and its sound was destined to be heard around the world, as Christendom would soon be shaken by this new doctrine."
 In 1914, a year after McAlister gave his sermon over baptism, Frank Ewart and Glenn Cook baptized each other in the name of Jesus, starting the Oneness movement.
 McAlister's message also influenced many other pastors such as Howard A. Goss.

 However, in 1919, Aimee Semple McPherson preached a series in Ontario rejecting the Oneness movement and asking smaller organizations to join the Assemblies of God.
-As a result, McAlister left the Oneness movement and joined a Trinitarian group, yet he was still sympathetic to the Oneness movement.
+As a result, McAlister left the Oneness movement and joined a Trinitarian group.

+McAlister was influential in the formation of the Pentecostal Assemblies of Canada, a governing body of churches that place a high emphasis on Spirit baptism and Trinitarian theology.